VamKon/AzureNotes/AzureDev.md

 * Output formats:
   * Sql API - JSON
   * Table API - table structured as rows and columns
+* `Throughput provisioning`
+  * Set through put on a container - when you know the specific performance requirements for that container
+  * Set through put on a database - when scaling requirements are not known for specific containers and you want the database to scale and handle traffic.
+* `Roles`:
+  * Account Contributor - Can manage Cosmos DB accounts
+  * DB Account Reader - can read data
+  * Backup Operator - can submit restore request
+  * DB operator - Can provision accounts, dbs and containers but cannot access data
+* `Gremlin API` - graph data
 # Integration Services

 ## Azure Logic Apps